NunatuKavummiut: NunatuKavummiut today

 communities' system was put in place after Confederation, only northern communities were designated, reflecting and reinforcing the view that there were no Indigenous peoples in southern Labrador.
 Yet, as one observer noted, the latter 'had just as much Inuit blood [as] and shared a similar way of life' with their northern counterparts, which raises the question: Who is the appropriate comparator group?")

 NCC figures from 2007 suggest that almost all NunatuKavummiut have retained traditional practices such as hunting, fishing, collecting wood, and harvesting today; and almost two-thirds still trap.
 The NunatuKavummiut community has continued to be affected by developments in the NunatuKavut area, and as a result the NCC has campaigned about local issues which may impact the livelihoods of its members.
 They have been affected by loss of traditional hunting territory and the decline in native wildlife, such as the caribou.
 In recent years, they have also attempted to engage with mining companies exploiting the area's mineral resources, such as iron.
 These efforts have been hampered by the lack of federal recognition.
 In 2023, Newfoundland and Labrador Premier Andrew Furey apologized to survivors of residential schools at an event in Cartwright.

 Distribution

 The traditional territory of the NunatuKavummiut consists of a region of southern shore of Lake Melville and southern Labrador that encompasses communities from Mud Lake in southeast Lake Melville to the modern border of Labrador and Quebec.
 The NCC represents 24 communities in NunatuKavut, and the NunatuKavummiut are the majority in many of these.
 Across these communities, the NunatuKavummiut are still engaged in their traditional livelihoods.
 According to the NCC's 2007 figures, more than 90% of NunatuKavummiut hunt, fish for food, and collect their own wood.
 Nearly all NunatuKavummiut also harvest local vegetation such as berries, and 70% still trap.

-Like other Indigenous Nations in Newfoundland and Labrador, including the Nunatsiavut, Innu Nation, and the Conne River Mi'kmaq, the NunatuKavut also has a large diaspora in many other parts of Newfoundland and Labrador, and across the world.